 Our own deeply-felt mortality is what makes the promise of immortality so potent.

-And yet much of Western evangelicalism promises everlasting life to non-believers.
-Well, strictly speaking, they promise the faithless eternal life in the torments of hell.
-But the premise of that promise/threat is clear: every human being will live forever, it's just a question of where.
+And yet much of Western evangelicalism offers the promise of everlasting life to non-believers.
+Well, strictly speaking, they tell the faithless that their eternal life will be lived out in the torments of hell.
+So every human being will live forever... it's just a question of where.

-How has modern evangelicalism come to contradict so much of our own scripture?
-The natural immortality of all humans is nowhere taught in scripture.
+How has modern evangelicalism come to contradict so much of scripture?
+The natural immortality of all humans is nowhere taught in the Bible.
 There are so many passages describing the end-state of the unredeemed as death, destruction, and perishing,

-The sole basis for this belief centers upon a few "proof-text" verses—four, to be precise—that seem to indicate ongoing, endless punishment for the unredeemed.
+The sole basis for this belief centers upon a few "proof-text" verses—four, to be precise—-that seem to indicate ongoing, endless, conscious punishment for the unredeemed.
 I contend evangelicals have uncritically accepted the Hellenistic Greek belief in natural immortality.

-In 1991 Zondervan published a book entitled "Four Views Of Hell," in which the late Dr. Clark H. Pinnock (Canadian) argued the view of Conditional Immortality.
-It was hard to take seriously, given that none of the four views was Universalism.
-It took them 25 years to publish a 2nd edition that includes Universal Salvation.
-But in the original/first edition, Pinnock addressed Universalism very clearly as an underground, but increasingly widespread belief—primarily due to the lack of teaching and preaching about hell from evangelical pulpits.
+In 1991 Zondervan published a book entitled "Four Views Of Hell," in which the late Dr. Clark H. Pinnock (Canadian) persuasively argued the view of Conditional Immortality.
+A growing view of Eternal Destiny among Western Christians in the last half-century is called Universalism.
+The 1st edition of the book did not include Universal Salvation as one of the four views.
+Finally after 25 years Zondervan has published a 2nd edition that does include Universalism.
+But in the original/first edition, Pinnock addressed Universalism very clearly as an underground, but increasingly widespread belief—-primarily due to the lack of teaching and preaching about hell from evangelical pulpits.
+The lack of teaching on Eternal Destiny is a sign of Pulpitical Cowardice, IMHO.
+The scripture is filled with teaching on the ultimate destinies faced by all human beings.

 The image below is not a jab at Baptists.
 I was raised Baptist, got married in Central Baptist Church (Edmonton, Alberta), sent our oldest daughter to a Baptist college, where she met and married a young man who is a Minister at Baptist Church in America's heartland.